 Imagine your municipality has decided to open a community pool.
 It'll cost money to design it and built it.
 But the costs won't stop there.
 Ongoing costs include cleaning, chlorinating, and staffing.
 Being able to track costs is critical for setting user fees and budgeting for future maintenance.

 See data in a way that empowers decision-making

 It's impossible to make good decisions by looking at endless columns of numbers.
 But once you've decided on a set of goals, EAM software can produce reports using nearly any combination of data points, including key performance indicators (KPIs).
 You'll easily know if you're moving in the right direction.

 A concrete example can show how KPIs work.
 Since 2011, Richmond Hill, part of the Greater Toronto Area in Ontario, has had a KPI-focused strategic plan.
 They define a KPI as "a measure of performance that tracks progress towards an established outcome for the purpose of continuous learning and improvement."
 So, they're tracking the use of heavy machinery with a snow removal KPI.
 The goal is accessibility for residents with mobility issues.
 They're tracking progress in part by measuring how quickly they remove snow from sidewalks.
 The goal might be a bit abstract, but they can see how close they're getting using hard data.

 You've already begun.
-Doing some online research and reading up on asset management and how EAM software makes it easier is a great first step.
+Doing some online research and reading up on asset management and how Municipality Maintenance Management Software makes it easier is a great first step.
 Once you feel like you've got a good understanding of the benefits of an asset management plan, the FCM recommends recruiting colleagues.
 Any successful project needs a level of buy-in up and down the ladder, and in the case, the federation explains, you'll need allies among both staff and elected officials.
 Eventually, you'll want to talk with municipalities that already have plans in place.
 EAM software providers are also excellent sources of information and guidance.